 How do craft brewers impact South Carolina?

-According to the most recent Brewers Association economic impact data, South Carolina ranks 30th in the country for the number of craft breweries.
-Additionally, the craft beer industry provides over 5,000 jobs for South Carolinians.
-South Carolina craft brewers produced 109,987 barrels of beer in 2018 and have an economic impact of more than $796 million.
+According to the most recent Brewers Association economic impact data, South Carolina ranks 23rd in the country for the number of craft breweries.
+Additionally, the craft beer industry provides over 6,000 jobs for South Carolinians.
+South Carolina craft brewers produced 128,419 barrels of beer in 2021.